CedyrLabs/DroneCAN/README.md

 # What is DroneCAN?
 [DroneCAN](https://dronecan.github.io) (previously known as UAVCAN) is a modern, light-weight, decentralised protocol aimed at UAV's, robotics and space applications.
-The standard primarily communicate via CAN bus and has popular commercial support from leading UAV flight controller projects such as [Ardupilot](https://ardupilot.org) and [PX4](https://px4.io).
+The standard primarily communicates via CAN bus and has popular commercial support from leading UAV flight controller projects such as [Ardupilot](https://ardupilot.org) and [PX4](https://px4.io).
 DroneCAN is published under the [MIT License](http://en.wikipedia.org/wiki/MIT_License).

 ## Where does DroneCAN fit within the serial protcol space